 There is a process of refreshing the Board progressively over time which enables the Board to draw upon the experience of longer-serving Directors while at the same time tapping into the new external perspectives and insights from the more recent appointees.
-Other than the PCEO, none of our Directors have served for more than six years.
+None of our independent non-executive Directors have served for more than seven years as at the end of FY2019-20.